My (looooong!) Story ~

 Through yoga I have become grateful, even for the dramatic negative things that have come my way; they have shaped who I am today.
 Yoga and music are interestingly similar and working closely with both for so many years, I have learned how to improvise and go with the flow.
 (Full disclosure: I am not perfect and stumble often, but I at least fall back on this intention every time I become overwhelmed!)
 I have learned that one thing leads to another, we are all connected, a tolerant world view leads to understanding and peace, and that there are many blessings in disguise among us.
 Thanks to challenging circumstances bringing me to yoga and all that unfolded from there, I am living brightly ever after!

 And I hope to contribute to you and yours doing the same!
-See how here.
+If you want to get started with a yoga retreat day, click here.